alchemyplatform/aa-sdk/site/getting-started/setup.md

 ## 6. Dive deeper

-In this guide, we initialized an `AlchemyProvider` with the `aa-alchemy` package to send a UO.
+In this guide, we initialized an `AlchemySmartAccountClient` with the `aa-alchemy` package to send a UO.
 However, you can do a lot more with Account Kit and its many packages.

 1. To learn more about the different packages and their use cases, check out the [Packages Overview](/packages/) page.